valerioformato/nsl-readthedocs/docs/source/selections/basic-concepts.rst

 of time **before** the event loop, so that in the event loop you can focus on what you actually do with the events you select, rather than how you select them.

-It boils down to enable something like
+It boils down to enabling something like

 .. code-block:: cpp